 Here are some ways on how yoga helps you get a good night’s sleep:

 1. Yoga Fights Stress

 Yoga can fight stress and tension.
-It may help reduce the blood pressure and lower your heart rate.
+It may help reduce blood pressure and lower your heart rate.
 Yoga unites physical and mental disciplines that might help you achieve relaxation physically and mentally, in which you can manage stress and tension better.

 A little yoga in the morning, evening or even on lunch break will help you to reduce stress and increase focus.
-Aside from the natural benefits of Yoga, this is also effective in releasing stress, improving your mood and increase mindfulness
+Aside from the natural benefits of Yoga, this is also effective in releasing stress, improving your mood and increasing mindfulness

 2. Insomniacs Might Even Ditch Their Medications

 Are you an insomniac?
 When it comes to bedtime, Yoga has a lot of benefits.
 Yoga before bed may calm down your body and your mind.
 It helps you relax, fall asleep faster, and get more rest, so if you get up every morning, you’ll feel fresh and active.
 Yoga can be also the ideal technique to unwind your mind.

 The combination of pranayama and asana relaxes your body and mind, allowing you for a more soothing and deep sleep.
 So why not make it a part of your nighttime routine?
 Yoga is extremely beneficial to the mind and the body that it can do wonderful things when it comes to bedtime.

 Today, with so many of us under stress and living lifestyles that are continuously on the go, our nerves have to take on a lot of stress and pressure just to keep up with the demands of life.
 Fortunately, yoga has a direct beneficial effect on the nervous system.
 Not only yoga helps relieve stress, but it also gives benefits to maintaining a clear and sharp mind, delaying the onset of certain nervous system disorders.